aabbcvc/aabbcvc.github.io/_posts/Threat Research/1918-03-03-SupplyChain.md

 # Overview

-Threat actors are increasingly using commercial AI tooling, specifically **Anthropic's Claude**, to perform successful attacks against production infrastructure belonging to **real victims**.
+Threat actors are increasingly using commercial AI tooling to perform successful attacks against production infrastructure belonging to **real victims**.
+[AI enabled attacks have increased year-over-year by 89%](https://www.crowdstrike.com/explore/2026-global-threat-report) which will only continues to grow as AI's capabilities improve.

-At Ctrl-Alt-Intel, we've observed threat actors use Claude to successfully laterally move, escalate privileges and steal sensitive data from **multiple Mexican government departments**.
-Additionally, we've seen **creative and novel attack chains** to compromise American universities within the Middle East.
+At Ctrl-Alt-Intel, we've observed threat actors using Anthrophic's Claude to enable cyber attacks against real world victims.
+Claude allowed the threat actors to compromise multiple government departments, providing instructions on performing lateral movement, privilege escalation and the exfiltration of data.
+The use of Claude additionally allowed the threat actors to orchestrate novel attack chains against American universities located within the Middle East.

-However, in this blog we will be exposing a **French** threat actor who has used Claude, under the premise of a Capture The Flag (CTF) challenge, to perform a successful supply-chain attack.
-The flag in this case was infiltrating the CI/CD pipeline for the BuddyBoss Wordpress plugin/theme, embedding it with malicious code, and pushing this to production - successfully compromising **300 of victim websites** with the intent of stealing Stripe API keys.
-These keys would almost certainly be stolen for fraud.
+Within this blog, we will focus on a French threat actor who has used Claude to perform a successful supply-chain attack against the BuddyBoss WordPress ecosystem.
+BuddyBoss is a WordPress-based platform for building online communities and learning sites, often used by businesses to sell courses and memberships through integrations with payment processors.
+Using Claude chat logs obtained from the threat actor's infrastructure, we walk through the supply-chain attack which resulted in the compromised 300 victim websites.

 This research will be split into two blogs, in this blog, *Claude's Supply Chain-Attack* we will discuss: